ltiao/decks/bore-secondmind-2021/index.md

 Note:
 - So now we're left with the problem of maximizing *r_gamma*.
 - To do this Bergstra et al. propose the TPE method, which makes two choices.
-- First, recall from earlier that r_gamma is a **monotonically non-decreasing** function of *r_0*.
+- First, recall from earlier that *r_gamma* is a **monotonically non-decreasing** function of *r_0*.
-- Therefore, they simply restrict their attention to maximizing *r_0* instead.
+- Therefore, this justifies restricting our attention to maximizing *r_0* instead.

 ----